Éric Rohmer: 1972–1987: Adaptations and Comedies and Proverbs

-Later in 1980 Rohmer embarked on a second series of films: the "Comedies and Proverbs" (Comédies et Proverbes), where each film was based on a proverb.
-The first "Comedy and proverb" was The Aviator's Wife, which was based on an idea that Rohmer had had since the mid-1940s.
-This was followed in 1981 with Le Beau Mariage (A Perfect Marriage), the second "Comedy and Proverb".
-Rohmer stated that "what interests me is to show how someone's imagination works.
+Later in 1980 Rohmer embarked on a second series of films: the "Comedies and Proverbs" (Comédies et Proverbes), with each film based on a proverb.
+The first of these is The Aviator's Wife, which is based on an idea Rohmer had had since the mid-1940s.
+This was followed in 1981 by Le Beau Mariage (A Perfect Marriage).
+Rohmer said: "what interests me is to show how someone's imagination works.
 The fact that obsession can replace reality."
-In his review of the film, film critic Claude Baignères said that "Eric Rohmer is a virtuoso of the pen sketch...[He had not been] at ease with the paint tubes that Persival required, [but in this film he created] a tiny figurine whose every feature, every curl, every tone is aimed at revealing to us a state of soul and of heart."
-Raphael Bassan said that "the filmmaker fails to achieve in these dialogues the flexibility, the textual freedom of The Aviator's Wife.
-A Perfect Marriage is only a variation on the spiritual states of the petty bourgeoise who go on and on forever about the legitimacy of certain institutions or beliefs confronted by problems of the emotions.
+Film critic Claude Baignères wrote, "Eric Rohmer is a virtuoso of the pen sketch...[He had not been] at ease with the paint tubes that Persival required, [but in this film he created] a tiny figurine whose every feature, every curl, every tone is aimed at revealing to us a state of soul and of heart."
+Raphael Bassan wrote, "the filmmaker fails to achieve in these dialogues the flexibility, the textual freedom of The Aviator's Wife.
+A Perfect Marriage is only a variation on the spiritual states of the petty bourgeoisie who go on and on forever about the legitimacy of certain institutions or beliefs confronted by problems of the emotions.
 Quite simply, this is a minor variation on this central Rohmerian theme."

-The third "Comedy and proverb" was Pauline at the Beach in 1983.
+The third "Comedy and proverb" is Pauline at the Beach (1983).
 It won the Silver Bear for Best Director at the 33rd Berlin International Film Festival.
-It was based on an idea that Rohmer had in the 1950s, originally intended for Brigitte Bardot.
-Rohmer often made films that he had been working on for many years and stated "I can't say 'I make one film, then after that film I look for a subject and write on that subject...then I shoot.'
+It is based on an idea Rohmer had in the 1950s, originally intended for Brigitte Bardot.
+Rohmer often made films he had been working on for many years.
+He said: "I can't say 'I make one film, then after that film I look for a subject and write on that subject...then I shoot.'
 Not at all...these are films that are drawn from one evolving mass, films that have been in my head for a long time and that I think about simultaneously."